aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 <h1 id="wiki-ramBaseApp">ramBaseApp</h1>

-ramBaseApp passes recieved OSC message (generally listening on port 10000) to ramActorManager automatically for managing data from MOTIONER or other sensors as ramActor and ramRigidBody.
+The ramBaseApp passes OSC messages (received on port 10000 by default) to the ramActorManager.
+The ramActorManager, described in more detail below, manages data from MOTIONER or another motion sensor, and uses it for ramActor and/or ramRigidBody.

-testApp is inherited several functions and events from ramBaseApp to manipulate actors and rigidbodies.
+Our normal testApp inherits several functions and events from ramBaseApp for manipulating ramActor and ramRigidBody objects.

 	//--------------------------------------------------------------
 	void testApp::setup()